 The Yankees have had some pretty funky moments in their history, but perhaps none is more bizarre than the "Pine Tar Game."
 MLB.com has covered the incident quite thoroughly in the past, so I don't feel the need to go into too much detail since the story has been told ad nauseum.
 Here's the CliffNotes version of it though, just for a refresher on the 29th anniversary of the incident.

 However, Martin came out of the dugout to talk to the umpires.
-Yankees third baseman Graig Nettles had often noticed Brett would put a lot of pine tar on his bat to get a better grip, and Nettles knew that there were regulations to how much could be used.
-Several years ago, Yankees catcher Thurman Munson had a hit ruled an out for violating this rule.
-Nettles tipped both Yankee coach Don Zimmer and Martin about Brett's pine tar usage, and Zim advised Billy to ask the umpires about it.
+Yankees third baseman Graig Nettles had often noticed that Brett would put a lot of pine tar on his bat to get a better grip, and Nettles knew that there were regulations regarding how much could be used.
+Several years prior, Yankees captain Thurman Munson had a hit ruled an out for violating this rule.
+Nettles tipped both Yankee coach Don Zimmer (yes, he coached for the Yanks before the Joe Torre days, too) and Martin about Brett's pine tar usage, and Zim advised Billy to ask the umpires about it.
 Using home plate as a measuring tool, they ruled that Brett used too much pine tar, and he was ruled out.
 Brett flew from the dugout with rage perhaps never before witnessed on a baseball field and had to be restrained from attacking the umpires.
 Because Brett was ruled out, the game was over and the Yankees won 4-3.

 And so ended the most ridiculous game in baseball history.